 Big Thunder Mountain Railroad takes you back to the gold rush times where Der's Gold in Dem Der Hills.
 Climb aboard the fastest train in Disney World.
 Hold on to your hats.

-Celebrate a Dream Come True is the afternoon parade.
-It typically starts here and winds it's way to Main Street.
+Festival of Fantasy is the afternoon parade.
+It typically starts in Frontierland and winds it's way to Main Street.
 In the evening the Main Street Electrical Parade thrills guests.
 Don't miss these, especially if you have kids.

 Crowds congregate in Frontierland in the early afternoon (around parade time).
 If you get caught in a parade crowd, the path along The River of the Americas is kept clear.
 You can walk from the Riverboat to Big Thunder Mountain Railroad without having to fight the crowds.

-FastPass is available for "the mountains".
-Dad recommends you grab one for Splash Mountain as soon as possible.
+FastPass + is available for "the mountains".
+Dad recommends you grab one for Splash Mountain as soon as your window to reserve opens up.
 The wait for the Country Bear Jamboree is usually only one show.